poupouxios/custom-api-auth/readme.md

 This package is responsible to override the default Auth of Laravel and authenticate the user through the API.

+This was tested a while ago with Laravel 5.3.
+Fill free to make pull requests for improvements.

 ## Usage

 * Include the repository in your `composer.json` file as below: